Herbal Ingredients in Chinese Medicine for acne

 Chinese Herbal Medicine has been around for thousands of years, helping people with their health and their wellness.
 But what people don’t know is how powerful it can be against skin ailments.

-Zilch Acne Formula by Dr. Vivian Tam (CM) is an all-natural, herbal supplement designed to help acne sufferers achieve clear skin confidence.
+Zilch Acne Formula is a patented all-natural, herbal supplement designed to help acne sufferers achieve clear skin confidence.
 The success of Zilch Acne Formula lies in its active ingredients’ ability to target the root cause of acne and promote skin health from the inside out.

-It isn’t only about the 17 herbal ingredients working to clear inflammation, promote blood circulation, reduce toxicity, and promote healing, but also just as importantly about having a blend that works harmoniously together to achieve this result without nasty side effects.
+It isn’t only about the 17 herbal ingredients working to clear inflammation, promote blood circulation, reduce toxicity, and promote healing, but also just as importantly about having a blend that works harmoniously together to achieve this without the nasties.

 We’d love for you to meet these superhero Chinese Medicine herbal ingredients.